What is vibriosis?

 What is the treatment for vibriosis?

 People with diarrhea should drink plenty of fluids to avoid becoming dehydrated.
 Treatment is not necessary for most cases of vibriosis, and people usually recover with no long-term health problems.
-However, if V. vulnificus infection is suspected, treatment should be started right away because antibiotics improve survival.
-Antibiotics are generally not recommended for infections with species other than V. vulnificus, but may improve survival in severe or prolonged illnesses.
-Vibriosis wound infections may require rapid medical attention; some wound infections are serious and may require surgery.
+If severe infection is suspected, treatment should be started right away because antibiotics improve survival.
+Antibiotics are generally not recommended for infections with species other than V. vulnificus, but can improve survival in severe or prolonged illnesses.
+Vibriosis wound infections might require rapid medical attention; some wound infections are serious and might require surgery.

 How can vibriosis be prevented?

-Vibrio bacteria do not alter the appearance, taste, or odor of seafood.
-Persons with weakened immune systems and/or a liver disorder should be especially careful not to consume raw or undercooked seafood due to a high risk of severe or fatal infection.
+People should not consume raw or undercooked seafood.
+This is particularly important for those with a weakened immune system or liver disorder because they are at increased risk of developing a severe or fatal infection.
 Most gastrointestinal infections can be prevented by thoroughly cooking shellfish, especially oysters.
-When ordering shellfish at a restaurant, ask that the shellfish be fully cooked unless it has been treated with a post-harvesting method to reduce the presence of Vibrio.
-For shellfish in the shell, either a) boil until the shells open and continue boiling for 5 more minutes, or b) steam until the shells open and then continue cooking for 9 more minutes.
+When ordering shellfish at a restaurant, ask that the shellfish be fully cooked.
+For shellfish in the shell, either boil until the shells open and continue boiling for five more minutes or steam until the shells open and then continue cooking for nine more minutes.
 Do not eat shellfish that does not open during cooking.
-Boil shucked oysters at least 3 minutes, or fry them in oil at least 10 minutes at 375°F. When cooking, make sure that raw foods do not touch cooked foods or surfaces used for cooking and eating.
+Boil shucked oysters at least three minutes, or fry them in oil at least three minutes at 375°F. When cooking, make sure that raw foods do not touch cooked foods or surfaces used for cooking and eating.
 Wear protective clothing (e.g., gloves) when handling raw seafood.
+Vibrio bacteria do not alter the appearance, taste, or odor of seafood.

 To prevent wound infections, it is important to avoid exposing open wounds or cuts to salt or brackish water, especially for those who have a weakened immune system.
-If a cut or wound is exposed to salt or brackish water, wash the affected area right away with soap and clean water.
+If you get cut or wounded in the water or if a pre-existing cut or wound is exposed to salt or brackish water, wash the affected area right away with soap and clean water.
 Antibiotic ointment or hydrogen peroxide can also be used as directed to clean wounds.
-If the wound shows signs of an infection, such as swelling or redness, visit a healthcare provider right away.
+If the wound shows signs of an infection, such as swelling, warmth, or redness, visit a healthcare provider right away and discuss your exposure to water sources.

 Can you test for Vibrio bacteria in waterways?